From Groton: Go 2 mi. W on U.S. 302, then 6 mi. NW on Vt. 232, then 1/2 mi. E on Boulder Beach Rd.

 Groton State Forest, with over 26,000 acres, is the second largest land block administered by the Department of Forests, Parks and Recreation.
 The forest contains over 17 miles of hiking trails and over 20 miles of gravel roads and multi-use trails suitable for mountain biking and horseback riding.

-The campground has 62 tent/trailer sites and 17 lean-tos.
+The campground has 62 tent/RV sites and 17 lean-tos.
 All rest rooms include hot showers ($).
 A sanitary dump station is available, but no hookups.
 There is a swimming beach, boat launch/dock facility, play area, shelter, and access to miles of hiking trails.
 The Groton Nature Center is within walking distance.